trappeur1975/ocs_projet8_todolist/docs/contribution.md

 3. Go to your Github account then to the newly forked repository to click on the "Code" button and copy the repository link.

-4. Install the project locally by following the instructions in the [README.md](README.md) file.
+4. Install the project locally by following the instructions in the [README.md](../README.md) file.

 For more details see [the GitHub documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 # Contribution
-## develop your code changes or new features
+## Develop your code changes or new features
 1. Whatever the modifications or novelty envisaged, create a specific branch bearing an explicit name on what it contains.
 To create a branch, use the command: git checkout -b branchname.